pragdave/pdp11-playground/README.md

 ### Why Another PDP-11 Emulator

 I'm creating a course about how computers work.
-Part of it looks at the internal architecture, machine code, memory, registers, processor status, and so on.
+Part of it looks at internal architecture, machine code, memory, registers, processor status, and so on.

-The PDP-11 is an elegant, simple, and surprisingly complete machine, that lets me talk about these things without getting in the way.
+The PDP-11 is an elegant, simple, and surprisingly complete machine.
+It lets me talk about these things without getting in the way.

 The only in-browser emulators I could find were either so realistic that they